Agentic Inequality: Implications of Agentic Inequality

 \subsubsection{Access to Essential Services}

-Agents could remake the citizen-state relationship, creating the possibility of a stratified system or alternatively wider and better quality access.
-A significant risk is that affluent individuals could use premium agents capable of autonomously navigating complex bureaucratic workflows and optimising applications to secure better outcomes in healthcare or legal systems \citep{bovens_streetlevel_2002}.
-This could be exacerbated if public services become optimised for such agentic interaction, marginalising citizens without access to these capabilities.
-Conversely, "public-good" agents could democratise access by automating form-filling and proactively pursuing entitlements on behalf of citizens, reducing the administrative hurdles that disproportionately harm lower income groups.
+Agents could reshape the citizen-state relationship, either producing a more stratified system or widening access to public services \citep{Ilves2025}.
+One risk is that affluent individuals may use premium agents to navigate complex bureaucratic workflows and optimise applications in ways that secure better outcomes in healthcare or legal systems \citep{Bovens2002}.
+That risk may grow if public services are designed around agentic interaction, leaving citizens without access to comparable tools at a disadvantage.
+But the reverse is also possible. ``Public-good'' agents could widen access by automating form-filling and proactively pursuing entitlements on behalf of citizens, reducing administrative burdens that fall disproportionately on lower-income groups.
+Taiwan's experience with public digital infrastructure offers an instructive precedent \citep{Weyl2024}.